apiaryio/api-elements/docs/element-definitions.md

 Type with domain of _merged_ Elements specified in `content`.
 All entries in `content` MUST type the same data structure type.
 [Ref Elements](#ref-element) encountered in `content` are dereferenced before merging.

 Merging SHALL be defined based on the type of entries in `content` as follows:
-- [Array Element][] - List concatenation
+- [Array][] - List concatenation
-- [Object Element][] - Set union; if duplicit property keys are encountered during merging, all but the last SHALL be discarded; tooling SHOULD emit a warning in such a case.
+- [Object][] - Set union; if duplicit property keys are encountered during merging, all but the last SHALL be discarded; tooling SHOULD emit a warning in such a case.
 - [Select Element](#select-element) - Option concatenation
-- [String Element][] - Last entry in Extend Element SHALL be used, previous are ignored
+- [String][] - Last entry in Extend Element SHALL be used, previous are ignored
-- [Boolean Element][] - Last entry in Extend Element SHALL be used, previous are ignored
+- [Boolean][] - Last entry in Extend Element SHALL be used, previous are ignored
-- [Number Element][] - Last entry in Extend Element SHALL be used, previous are ignored
+- [Number][] - Last entry in Extend Element SHALL be used, previous are ignored
 - [Ref Element](#ref-element) - Substitute by referenced Element and apply one of the rules above

 Extend Element SHOULD NOT be used to encode semantic inheritance; use the `id` meta property to define a named type and reference it through the child's `element` entry.